 Check an image or video – now and for free

-Have you found a suspicious image or video?
+Found a suspicious image or video?
 Check it here in seconds.
-Our forensic tool analyses media on four levels: metadata, cryptographic signatures (C2PA), technical manipulation traces, and AI-generated artefacts.
+Our forensic tool analyses media on four levels: metadata, cryptographic signatures (C2PA), technical traces of manipulation, and AI-generated artefacts.

 How it works: